vackosar/vackosar.github.io/_posts/2020-08-21-Brutalist-and-Modernist-Architectures-Collide-at-Sunshine-Plaza-in-Prague.md

     <img
         class="figure-img img-fluid rounded"
         src="/images/sunshine-plaza/IMG_20200821_084136.jpg"
-        alt="A solar clock on a facade of a plattenbau building."/>
+        alt="A solar clock on a facade of a plattenbau building.
+Call you tell the time?"/>
-    <figcaption class="figure-caption">A solar clock on a facade of a plattenbau building.</figcaption>
+    <figcaption class="figure-caption">A solar clock on a facade of a plattenbau building.
+Call you tell the time?</figcaption>
 </figure>
 <figure class="figure">
     <img